1. The Aqurate knowledge base

 ↗️ Request

-Querying by user simply involves passing the identifier of a specific user as an argument to as follows:
+Querying by user simply involves passing the identifier of a specific user as an argument.
+You can pass in the value of email, user_id, customer_id or cookie_id in the user field.
+There is no need to specify the identifier type.

 Identifier Description Source